 Capital gain property exception.
-A 30% limit applies to noncash contributions of capital gain property if you figure your deduction using FMV without reduction for appreciation.
+A 30% limit applies to noncash contributions of capital gain property if you figure your deduction using

+FMV without reduction for appreciation.
 See Certain capital gain property contributions to 50% limit organizations, later, under Limits based on 30% of AGI, for more information.

 "For the use of" contribution exception.
 A 20% or 30% limit applies to noncash contributions that are "for the use of" the qualified organization instead of "to" the qualified organization.
 A contribution is "for the use of" a qualified organization when it is held in a legally enforceable trust for the qualified organization or in a similar legal arrangement.
-If the noncash contribution is capital gain property, see Limit based on 20% of AGI, later, for more information; otherwise, see Contributions to the second category of qualified organizations or "for the use of" any qualified organization, later, under Limits based on 30% of AGI, for more information.
+If the noncash contribution is capital gain property, see Limit based on 20% of AGI, later, for more information; otherwise, see Contributions to the second category of qualified organization, later, under Limits based on 30% of AGI, for more information.